ojensen5115/pw/readme.md

 - I'm clearly not using Docopt quite correctly: it isn't properly displaying the summary or the options.
   Should be an easy fix once I sort out what I'm doing wrong.
+- Once a category on a credential is set, you can no longer set it back to the empty string: when editing, leaving a field blank retains its old value.
 - Code style likely isn't very good -- comments and pointers much appreciated!